Wadi Camacho: Commonwealth champion

 Following the win over Couzens, Camacho took another rematch, this time against former conqueror Arfan Iqbal.
 The bout took place on 17 November 2018 at the York Hall, with the vacant Commonwealth cruiserweight title up for grabs.
 The bout was stopped in the seventh round after Iqbal fell through the ropes.
 With an injured back and unable to continue, the decision rested on the judges' scorecards.
 Two judges scored the bout 69–63 while the third scored it 68–64, all in favour of Camacho, awarding him the Commonwealth title via unanimous technical decision (TD).

 His first defence came against British cruiserweight champion, Lawrence Okolie, on 23 March 2019 at the Copper Box Arena, London, as part of the undercard for Charlie Edwards' world title defence against Angel Moreno.
 After struggling with Okolie's power in the first two rounds, Camacho found some success in the third by landing a clean left hand.
 In the fourth, Okolie landed a big right to send Camacho down on one knee.
 After beating the referee's count of ten he was met with another powerful right hand, promoting the referee to call a halt to the contest, handing Camacho the eighth defeat of his career and awarding Okolie the Commonwealth title via fourth-round TKO.

-Outside of boxing

-On 3 October 2019 Camacho was arrested for terrorism offences.
-He said of the arrest, "I'm just so confused, it's something else.
-I've been a professional boxer for eight or nine years; I'm known to the police, I don't socialise with bad people, I have a good team around me.
-It's unbelievable.
-They arrested me yesterday for suspected terorism.
-I don't know what's next, I don't have no phone.
-I'm bailed until October 29; it's bonkers."

-London police subsequently released a statement on the matter, saying, "A man who was arrested in east London on suspicion of terrorism offences has been released on bail.
-The man, who is in his 30s, was arrested on Wednesday 2 October on suspicion of collection of information of a kind likely to be useful to a person committing or preparing an act of terrorism under section 58 of the Terrorist Act."